 Plant Site Emission Limit Compliance

-(1) The permittee must monitor pollutant emissions or other parameters that are sufficient to produce the records necessary for demonstrating compliance with the PSEL.
+(1) The permittee must monitor regulated pollutant emissions or other parameters that are sufficient to produce the records necessary for demonstrating compliance with the PSEL.

 (2) The frequency of the monitoring and associated averaging periods must be as short as possible and consistent with that used in the compliance method.